-Applicants are selected by the Admission Committee.
+Applicants are selected by the Admission Committee for a specific start date.
+No deferrals are allowed.
 The Admissions Committee seeks applicants capable of meeting the academic standards of ATSU-CGHS.
 Completed applications, in compliance with minimum admission requirements, are reviewed for academic performance, extracurricular and co-curricular activities, work and life experience, recommendations, and interest in health education, health administration, health sciences, kinesiology, or public health.

 Non-Degree Seeking Status